zlxi02/zlxi02/README.md

 # Hi!
 I'm Zach

-I'm a PM at @Inferact.
+I'm a PM at Inferact.

 Previously, I was:
 - ☁️ Product at Salesforce